AWS Rekognition vs SightHound

 Who each tool serves best — and when to pick the other one.

-- You want a scalable solution that integrates with AWS services.
+- You need scalable image and video analysis integrated with AWS services.

-- You require extensive customization beyond what AWS offers.
+- You require extensive customization beyond AWS Rekognition’s API features.

 Businesses and security teams needing real-time object detection in video streams for surveillance or retail analytics.